 When specifying dependencies, we will use the

-The reasoning why we only allow patch releases to automatically be installed, is that anything else could mean that when a re-install of our project happens, things could be broken.
-This could happen when doing a production deploy, a new person installs your project, or simply when you come back to you project after a while of inactivity.
+We don't allow new minor versions to be automatically installed because doing so could mean that things break when the project is re-installed.
+Re-installs often happen when doing a production deployment, a new person installs your project, or simply when you come back to you project after a period of inactivity.

 Package Managers & Module Loaders

-Bevry only publishes modules to the npm registry, avoiding the component and bower package managers altogether.
+Bevry publishes modules only to the npm registry.

-The package managers Component and Bower both use git repositories as their registry, meaning that you must bundle the production distribution of your packge with your source files in your git repository.
-This makes your git repository get quite large, and pollutes the change history.
-Neither of these package managers, have any stance on which module loader you should use, creating extra complexity.
+- Component and Bower both use Git repositories as their registry, meaning that you must bundle the production distribution of your package with your source files in your Git repository.
+This makes your Git repository get quite large and pollutes the change history.

-With the commonjs, npm, browserify, and ender solution.
-You publish only your production files to the npm registry, not your source files.
-This has the benefit of not polluting your repository's size and changelogs with production files, but it also means even if GitHub goes down (which happens a bit), you can still install things.
+With the commonjs, npm, browserify, and ender solution you publish only your production files to the npm registry, not your source files.
+This has the benefit of not polluting your repository's size and changelogs with production files.
+You also can still install things even if GitHub goes down (which happens a bit).

-NPM + Browserify offer a lot of control over your packages, and you can even add UMD headers to them at compile time if you must insist, however UMD misses out on the amazing benefit of the beautiful simplicitly of commonjs.
+NPM + Browserify offer a lot of control over your packages, and you can even add UMD headers to them at compile time if you must.
+However UMD misses out on the amazing benefit of the beautiful simplicity of commonjs.
 Importing a module is as easy as

 require('module-name') and you never have to worry about version conflicts either (something that component users do have to worry about).